Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

     Username    root
     ```

-### 2. Update credentials for existing EX hardware in the system
+### 2. Update credentials for existing EX hardware in the system.
 1. Set `CRED_PASSWORD` to the new updated password:
     ```bash
     ncn-m001# CRED_PASSWORD=foobar